chinma-yyy/Bash-Scritping/README.md

-# Advanced Bash-Scripting Guide Learnings
+# Advanced Bash-Scripting Guide Learning's

-This repository contains all my learnings related to Bash scripting, inspired by the book "Advanced Bash-Scripting Guide" by Mendel Cooper.
+This repository contains all my learning's related to Bash scripting, inspired by the book "Advanced Bash-Scripting Guide" by Mendel Cooper.

 ## Repository Structure